k4u5h4L/react-capacitor-calci-app/README.md

 # React, Capacitor Calculator App

-A cross platform native app supporting the web, android, iOS, Mac, windows, Linux all at once!
+A cross platform calculator app supporting the web, android, iOS, Mac, windows, Linux all at once!
 Built with React, Typescript, Ionic Capacitor and electron.

 ## To run: